This DIY skull wreath was made using very non-traditional Halloween colors! If you like a little glitter on your skulls, you’ll love this.

 Glue the flowers and rhinestones to the top of your skull head with the craft glue.
 Allow to dry.

-Prepare your fabric with Mod Podge Fabric.
-This means putting a medium coat of Mod Podge down onto the fabric with a brush and allowing it to dry.
 This is done so that when you put the fabric through the die cutter, your edges don’t fray.
 Do this with several fabric scraps in coordinating colors and allow to dry.

 I needed to reinforce my fabric to glue it onto my wreath, so I glued it down to cardstock.
 Spread a medium layer of Mod Podge across the cardstock and then smooth the fabric down.